'The Witcher' advert criticised for being "awkward" and "cringe" on social media

 Another added: “Way to absolutely disrespect Liam Hemsworth.”

-One viewer offered support, writing: “Personally I love it, yes Henry is a great Geralt, but I’m not having a hissy fit because Hemsworth is joining.”
+One viewer offered support for the casting change, writing: “Personally I love it, yes Henry is a great Geralt, but I’m not having a hissy fit because Hemsworth is joining.”

 Do you have to make this any more awkward for Liam Hemsworth. https://t.co/LEFpyS4IdV